 Once the bond documents have been signed by the purchaser, the bond registration attorneys will issue guarantees to the transfer attorneys which secures payment of the purchase price (or part thereof) of the property.

 Once all the bond documents are signed and the bank’s requirements, such as the insurance policy for the building, are obtained, the signed documents are submitted to the bank for verification.
-The bank will then issue its consent to proceed with lodgement of the mortgage bond at the Deeds Office.
+The bank will then issue its consent to proceed with the lodgement of the mortgage bond at the Deeds Office.

 8. Lodge in Deeds Office

 Once all the documents are in order, the bond documents will be submitted to the Deeds Office for registration.
-If there are various attorneys attending to different aspects of the transaction their documents will to be linked and lodged simultaneously with the bond registration attorney’s documents i.e. the consent to cancel the seller’s existing mortgage bond over the property, and the transfer documents by the transfer attorneys.
+If there are various attorneys attending to different aspects of the transaction their documents will be linked and lodged simultaneously with the bond registration attorney’s documents i.e. the consent to cancel the seller’s existing mortgage bond over the property, and the transfer documents by the transfer attorneys.

-The process of examination in the Deeds Office normally takes between 8-10 working days from date of lodgement, whereafter the documents come on prep or preparation, which means that the examination process has been completed and that registration can be proceeded with.
+The process of examination in the Deeds Office normally takes between 8-10 working days from the date of lodgement, whereafter the documents come on prep or preparation, which means that the examination process has been completed and that registration can proceed with.
 Once registration is complete a new title deed will be issued confirming that the purchaser is the registered owner of the property.
 This title deed will be endorsed (a stamp containing certain details) with the fact that a bond is registered against the property.
-The registered title deed and mortgage bond are released from the deeds office which are then sent to the bank to be kept as security for bank’s loan to the purchaser.
+The registered title deed and mortgage bond are released from the deeds office which are then sent to the bank to be kept as security for the bank’s loan to the purchaser.

 How Adams & Adams’ Team of Property Law experts can help